 Remuneration of the CEO and Executive Team

-In accordance with the Remuneration Policy, the People and Sustainability Committee prepares and the Board of Directors approves the principles concerning remuneration systems and decides on the CEO’s and Deputy CEO’s salaries and bonuses and the key terms and conditions of their service contract.
+In accordance with the Remuneration Policy, the Sustainability and Personnel Committee prepares and the Board of Directors approves the principles concerning remuneration systems and decides on the CEO’s and Deputy CEO’s salaries and bonuses and the key terms and conditions of their service contract.
 The CEO and the Deputy CEO receive an annual remuneration in accordance with the remuneration policy, consisting of the following fixed and variable components: fixed annual salary, pension, short-term incentives, long-term incentives, one-off remuneration and benefits.

-In 2024, the fixed component of the CEO’s annual salary was 61.5% of the total remuneration, while the short-term and long-term bonuses paid were 32.7% and the supplementary pension was 5.8%.
+In 2025, the fixed component of the CEO’s annual salary was 76.8% of the total remuneration, while the short-term and long-term bonuses paid were 15.8% and the supplementary pension was 7.4%.

-In 2024, the fixed component of the Deputy CEO’s annual salary was 71.6% of the total remuneration, while the short-term and long-term bonuses paid were 21.5% and the supplementary pension was 6.9%.
+In 2025, the fixed component of the Deputy CEO’s annual salary was 84.6% of the total remuneration, while the short-term and long-term bonuses paid were 7.4% and the supplementary pension was 8.1%.

 The CEO and the Deputy CEO have valid health insurance that also covers treatment expenses and medication for accidents during leisure time.
-The Group CEO and the Deputy CEO also have a phone benefit and the option of a car benefit.
+The CEO and the Deputy CEO also have a phone benefit and the option of a car benefit.

 Short-term performance-based bonus in cash